Buying solar can seem like a complex undertaking. Here are some FAQs to make it a little easier

 If you own a typical home, please expect $15,000-$35,000.

 If you own a larger rural property or larger home and desire a larger system, then $35 - $50,000 are good starting points.

 Please remember - our estimates are free and we can firm those estimates up after we speak and see the site.

 Do I need batteries?

-Typically - No. 90% of what we install for our residential customers is a "grid-tied, no battery backup" system.
-This means the grid is acting as your "battery" and any excess solar during the midday hours will feed back to the grid and you'll get "renewable energy credit" for it on your bill.
+Typically - No. 70% of what we install for our residential customers is a "grid-tied, no battery backup" system.
+This means the grid is acting as your "storage" and any excess solar during the midday hours will feed back to the grid and you'll get "renewable energy credit" for it on your bill.
 We help coordinate that for you.

 This also implies that if there is a grid failure, your solar will stop functioning.
-This is part of the design because the utility company does not want backfed solar being pushed back on grids when the linemen think the system is down.
+This is part of the design because the utility company does not want backfed solar power being pushed back on grids when the linemen think the system is down.
 That's a safety requirement.

 We can install battery backup for those that have a requirement for backup power when the grid is down.